 Footrests for the bulkhead seats are quite hard but comfortable cushions taken down from the overhead bins by the cabin crew after the meal service.
 For the two rows behind, I believe the footrests come out from the seat in front of you.

 The cabin is spacious with high bins.
 However, the downside for shorter people is that they are quite hard to reach—even I struggled with my 178cm height.

 I would highly suggest pre-selecting seats on either side (A, C, H or K) to avoid having to sit with three other people in the middle row (D, E, F or G).

 Whilst the first row (Row 15) offers extra bulkhead legroom, note that bassinets are placed here if there is a baby travelling.

-However, I would avoid 15D (which I was seated in) as due to the diagonal angle of the cabin, the curtain separating Business and Premium Economy Class intrudes on your personal space and flicks you each time a cabin crew member moves between cabins.
+I would avoid 15D (which I was seated in) as due to the diagonal angle of the cabin, the curtain separating Business and Premium Economy Class intrudes on your personal space.
+It flicks you each time a cabin crew member moves between cabins.

 You’ll get a welcome drink of champagne or orange juice (I got a sparkling water).

-You can choose from a number of options on the à la carte menu and will also be given a meal card to fill out at the start of the flight for your final (breakfast) meal, which you can elect to be woken up for or not disturbed.
+You can choose from a number of options on the à la carte menu.
+You’ll also be given a meal card to fill out at the start of the flight for your final (breakfast) meal, which you can elect to be woken up for or not disturbed.